 Navarino Island exhibits one of the greatest densities of archeological sites in the world.
 The long-standing presence of the Yaghan culture is easily recognizable as Yaghan middens can be found all along the north, west and south coasts.
 Middens (conchales) or "wigwam hollows" are small depressions that were carved out of the ground, and then lined by the accumulation of organic leftovers, mainly shells, bones, and discarded artifacts, providing the foundations for Yaghan huts.
 These mounds, which could reach 2 meters or more in height, provided protection from the wind as well as adequate drainage for falling precipitation.
 (While staying on Navarino Island, we were able to experience the protection from the wind offered by Yaghan middens first-hand, and the shelter they provided was quite impressive.)
 Yaghan middens are a living testimony to the lifestyle of these nomadic hunters, and the successive layers of shells, bones, charcoal, and broken and abandoned artifacts serve as the pages of an enormous history book that contains information of the material subsistence of a culture that is among the most endangered in the world today.

-In fact, the rescue of the Yaghan culture has become an urgent issue in recent times, as only one elderly woman still fluently speaks the native language.
+In fact, the conservation of the Yaghan culture has become an urgent issue in recent times, as only one elderly woman still fluently speaks the native language.
 Unfortunately, the loss of the Yaghan language encompasses the loss of the cultural and ecological knowledge it encodes, which makes the situation even more tragic.
-However, since the year 2000, the Omora Foundation, in collaboration with the Kipa Akar Artisans Association and other members of the Yaghan community, is developing projects to save the traditional ecological knowledge of the culture.
+Since the year 2000, the Omora Foundation has collaborated with the Kipa Akar Artisans Association and other members of the Yaghan community, to develop projects that about the traditional ecological knowledge of the culture.
 This effort has produced workshops, recordings as well as publications regarding Yaghan narratives, language, and ecological knowledge.
-Furthermore, the recent establishment of the UNESCO Cape Horn Biosphere Reserve serves to reinforce the conservation of Yaghan knowledge and cultural heritage through international cooperation programs.
+Furthermore, the recent establishment of the UNESCO Cape Horn Biosphere Reserve aims to reinforce the conservation of Yaghan knowledge and cultural heritage through cooperative international programs.